Ying Chang Compestine: Writing career

 Compestine began writing after her son was born, creating the cookbook, Secrets of Fat-Free Chinese Cooking (1997).
 She began writing children's books after her parents died, because she missed China and her family.
 Since then she has written numerous children's books, and is actively writing today.

-Her book Revolution is Not a Dinner Party (2007) is based on her life growing up in China.
-The book has been featured on several lists, such as the 2008 American Library Association's (ALA) Best Books for Young Readers, and Publishers Weekly's best children's books for 2007.
+Her book Revolution is Not a Dinner Party (2007) draws on her childhood growing up during the Cultural Revolution..
+It was included in the 2008 American Library Association's (ALA) Best Books for Young Readers, and Publishers Weekly's best children's books for 2007.

-Compestine co-authored Secrets of The Terra Cotta Soldier, with her son Vinson in 2014.
+In 2014 Compestine co-authored Secrets of The Terra Cotta Soldier, with her son Vinson.